Golf Road,

 Limited

-Just visible from the golf course is the famous Clynelish distillery, making a single malt whisky of that name.
+Just visible from the golf course is the famous Clynelish distillery (dating from 1819), source of a renowned single malt whisky of that name.
 Brora is also the headquarters of the James Braid Golfing Society.

 Golf Road, Brora, Sutherland KW9 6QS